vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain-in-bulk.md

  | grep -v mysql > queries_for_vtexplain.txt
  ```

-## 4. Run the VTexplain tool via a script
+## 4. Run the VTexplain Tool via a Script

 In order to analyze every query in your list, create and run a script.
 The following is an example Python script that assumes a sharded database with 4 shards.
 You can adjust this script to match your individual requirements.